Can a Defensive Driving Course Lower My Car Insurance Rate?

 Can a Defensive Driving Course Lower Your Car Insurance Rate?

-Can a It Lower Your Car Insurance Rate if You Received a Traffic Ticket?
+Can It Lower Your Car Insurance Rate if You Received a Traffic Ticket?

 How Does It Work?

-- Check with the Motor Vehicle Division near where you received the ticket to see if they offer defensive driving courses in order to avoid penalties.
+- Check with the Motor Vehicle Division near where you received the ticket to see if they offer defensive driving courses to avoid penalties.

 - Complete the approved course in the time frame allotted ahead of your court appearance.
-Check to see when your deadline is so you do not get caught completing the course to late to be valid.
+Check to see when your deadline is, so you do not get caught completing the course too late to be valid.